Exeter Medieval Studies Blog

 Shagnick Bhattacharya

-Shagnick Bhattacharya is a freelance writer, and is completing an MRes in Social and Economic History at the University of Exeter.
-Outside of the Medieval Studies blog, he writes extensively for the University’s student newspaper, ExeposΓ©, on a variety of stories and topics.
+Shagnick Bhattacharya is a freelance writer, and recently completed an MRes in Social and Economic History at the University of Exeter.
+Outside of the Medieval Studies blog, he has written extensively for the University’s student newspaper, ExeposΓ©, on a variety of stories and topics.

 Helen Birkett